kach/nearley/README.md

 The postprocessor can be any function.
 It will be passed three arguments:

-- `data: Array` - array with the parsed parts of the rule.
-It will always be an array, even if there's only one part.
-If a rule contains nonterminals with their own postprocessors, the respective parts will already be transformed.
+- `data: Array` - is an that contains the results of parsing each part of the rule.

+    Note that it is still an array, even if the rule only has one part!
+You can use the built-in `{% id %}` postprocessor to convert a one-item array into the item itself.

 - `location: number` - the index (zero-based) at which the rule match starts.
-It's useful to retain this information in the syntax tree if you're writing an interpreter.

 - `reject: Object` - return this object to signal that this rule doesn't actually match.
-This allows you to restrict or conditionally support language features.
+This can be used for edge-conditions like "I want `[a-z]+` to match variables, EXCEPT for the keyword `if`…" -- but your grammar will no longer be context-free, so use it wisely!

+    You can usually avoid the need for `reject` by using a [tokenizer](#tokenizers).

 Remember that a postprocessor is scoped to a single rule, not the whole nonterminal.
 If a nonterminal has multiple alternative rules, each of them can have its own postprocessor: